 At Mulberry Park Silks, we frequently mention that silk is a protein-based fiber.
 Silk's natural protein structure is the source of its ability to moisturize skin and hair; regulate body temperature; and repel allergens so effectively.
 When regularly washing silk, we recommend using an enzyme-free detergent that is specially formulated for protein-based fibers such as silk, wool, and cashmere; this type of detergent will clean your silk sheets without degrading the fiber.
 Choosing the best detergent for your silk bedding is imperative to the long term health of your investment.
 For regular washing of silk sheets, pillowcases, and bedding we recommend Heritage Park Silk and Wool Laundry Detergent.

 A blood stain, however, is also protein based and actually requires enzymes to effectively dissolve (similar to the way saliva enzymes aid in the digestion of food).
 But, as we mentioned above, enzymes can damage silk over time.
 With that said, an enzyme-based detergent may be used on an occasional basis to pre-treat and pre-soak a blood stain on silk bedding or a washable silk garment.
 In this case, use a gentle enzyme detergent like this one from Heritage Park Laundry Essentials for stains or pre-soak only.

 What About a Commercial Stain Remover?

-When it comes to tough stains, you may be tempted to try using commercial stain removers or even common household stain removers such as baking soda, white vinegar or hydrogen peroxide to remove blood from silk.
-While these may be safe and effective for removing stains from cotton sheets, we strongly recommend against using such products on silk.
-And NEVER use chlorine bleach on silk of any kind.
+When it comes to a tough stain like blood, you may be tempted to try using commercial stain removers or even common household stain removers such as baking soda, white vinegar or hydrogen peroxide to remove blood from silk.
+While these may be safe and effective for removing stains from cotton sheets, we strongly recommend against using such products on silk .
+And NEVER use chlorine bleach or oxygen bleach on silk of any kind.